EternityForest/KaithemAutomation/help.md

 #### kaithem.events.when(trigger,action,priority="interactive")

-This lets you create an event that will fire exactly once and then dissapear.
+This lets you create an event that will fire exactly once and then disappear.
 Trigger must be a function that returns true when you want it to fire, and action must be a function

 #### kaithem.events.after(delay,action,priority)

 Same as when(), but creates an event that will fire after *delay* seconds.
-Usful for things like turning lights on for set lengths of time.
+Useful for things like turning lights on for set lengths of time.
 This will only be accurate to within a tenth of a second normally, or within one frame if you set priority to 'realtime'

 Note that as both these functions create real(through temporary) events, they have the capability to outlast the creating code.
 If one set up a event that creates temporary events, then deletes the event, the temporary events will remain until triggered or until the server is restarted.

 ### kaithem.persist

-Provides easy-to-use functionality for traditional file based persistance.
+Provides easy-to-use functionality for traditional file based persistence.

 #### kaithem.persist.load(filename)

-Load data from a file named filname in a format dictated by the file extension.
+Load data from a file named filename in a format dictated by the file extension.
 Data will be converted to a python appropriate representation and returned.

 #### Supported File Types